 California law requires that operators of websites and online services disclose how they respond to a Do Not Track signal.
 Some browsers have incorporated "Do Not Track" features.
 Most of these features, when turned on, send a signal or preference to the website or online service that a User visits, indicating that the User does not wish to be tracked.
 Because there is not yet a common understanding of how to interpret Do Not Track signals, we do not currently respond to Do Not Track signals.
 We continue to follow the industry and will implement this service once a common understanding of how to treat Do Not Track signals is defined.

-We work with third party service providers who provide website, application development, hosting, maintenance, payment processing, and other services for us.
+We work with third-party service providers who provide website, application development, hosting, maintenance, payment processing, and other services for us.
 These third parties may have access to, or process non-personal and personal data as part of providing those services for us.
-We limit the information provided to these service providers to that which is reasonably necessary for them to perform their functions, and our contracts with them require them to maintain the confidentiality of such information.
+We limit the information provided to these service providers to that which is reasonably necessary for them to perform their functions, consistent with applicable law, and our contracts with them require them to maintain the confidentiality of such information.

 If you create an account using Facebook Connect, we have access to any information you have made public on your profile, and may collect and store that information.
 Similarly, if you have made public posts from your other social media accounts that include our specialized hashtags, we may collect and use that information to learn more about you.

-The San Diego Tourism Authority does not collect personally identifying information such as name, address, telephone number, etc., unless you provide the information voluntarily.
+The SDTA does not collect personally identifying information such as name, address, telephone number, etc., unless you provide the information voluntarily.
 We may ask for personal information so that we can tailor the interactive features of our website to your specific interests and to provide information you have requested such as Visitor Planning Guides and Email Newsletters.
 We may also capture personal information from you if you complete an online survey.